jasaw/bbPiCam/README.md

 * MIC Bias (pin 17) and MIC Input (pin 18) of the IC are not exposed on a connector.
 Wires were soldered from the 2 MIC and GND pins of the IC to the unused side of the header.
 * The 12MHz crystal was removed and MCLK (pin 25) and wires soldered from the MCLK pin to an unused header pin.

 The crystal was removed so GPCLK0 signal can be fed as the MCLK to ensure MCLK and I2S BCLK are synchronous.
-This was done after I discovered both clocks were drifting, causing clicks on the audio input.
+This was done after I discovered both clocks were drifting, causing clicks on the 1st channel of the audio input.
+I did not manage to remove the clicking noise completely, so I ended up configuring ffmpeg to only use channel 2 and output mono audio.

 Connection between the mbed AudioCodec and the Raspberry Pi: